Inconsistency is the single biggest obstacle you have to overcome when reaching for your goals.

-The important detractors are usually the people you are neglecting when trying to achieve your goal.
+The important detractors are usually the people you neglect when trying to achieve your goal.
 Friends and family may feel left out.
-Certainly, you are using time that you could spend with them on something else.
+Certainly, you are using the time that you could spend with them on something else.
 Sometimes that something else is totally incomprehensible to them.

-In the middle is the group of people who are knowledgeable about the field you are in.
-If those people discourage you then take it in analyze and use the good parts.
-As the saying goes
+In the middle is the group of people knowledgeable about the field you are in.
+If those people discourage you, then take it in, analyze, and use the good parts.
+As the saying goes:

 Pick the pearls out of the cow dung and go your own way.